Education and Outreach

 Kids in Parks

 Kids in Parks is a network of hiking, biking, paddling and disc golf trails outfitted with free activity guides for children and families.
-The mission behind these TRACK Trails goes beyond fun; the goals are to encourage kids to be physically active and help them build meaningful connections with nature.
+The goals behind these TRACK Trails are to encourage kids to be physically active and help them build meaningful connections with nature.
 In turn, these goals help inspire the next generation of stewards, who will care for all public lands, including the Blue Ridge Parkway.
-Parks are at their best when people use, appreciate, and care for them.

 Learn more